Mileage Monday: Meet Suzi Pratt

 What’s changed since you started using MileIQ?

 The miles I drive for work can add up really fast during a busy period, which can be a pain to reconcile later for business accounting.
 My old method was extremely manual, involving pivot tables and spreadsheets.
 Thus, MileIQ has been a godsend in terms of automatically detecting when I’m driving and tracking the entire journey.
-I spend significantly less time figuring out my business mileage thanks to MileIQ.
+I spend significantly less time figuring out mymileage deduction thanks to MileIQ.

 What other apps do you recommend to other small business owners?